excentis/ByteBlower_GUI_examples/traffic_profiles/README.md

 ### Scenario UHD other approach
 In this scenario we use the time based approach to emulate the video traffic.
-We need only a signle HTTP flow.
+We need only a single HTTP flow.
 This flow is reused multiple times.